 - 16. A person who wishes to register as a childminder or childcare provider on the Early Years Register must apply to Ofsted, giving all the information requested.
 It is an offence to knowingly make a false or misleading statement in an application. - 17.
-Applicants may apply online15 or download an application form from our website.
+Applicants must apply online.
 We will provide assistance on 0300 123 1231 for those who have difficulty in accessing or completing the forms. - 18.
-We will take forward an application when: - we receive the application form, the fee and confirmation of a Disclosure and Barring Service (DBS) check for an applicant for childcare on nondomestic premises - we receive the application form, the fee and a completed DBS application form for all childminding applicants and those connected with their registration (such as family members who live in the domestic premises from which the childminding is delivered).
-Fee levels depend on the number of hours the provider is caring for children and the type of provision they offer. - 19.
-The application fee cannot be refunded:
+We will take forward an application when: - we receive the application form, the application fee, Disclosure and Barring Service (DBS) certificate number and confirmation of registration with the DBS update service for an applicant for childcare on non-domestic premises - we receive the application form, the application fee and a completed DBS certificate number and confirmation of registration with the DBS update service application form for all childminding applicants and those connected with their registration (such as family members who live in the domestic premises from which the childminding is delivered).